One of the largest undeveloped gold deposit in the region that can be built in stages to reduce initial Capex.

 Bomboré 2013 Oxide Resource Pitshell Outlines at $1,400 Gold – includes Drill hole Composite Grades projected to Surface

-Optimize and update and the 2015 Feasibility Study based on a simplified approach in order to determine the next stage of development for the project.
+Optimize and update and the 2015 Feasibility Study based on a simplified approach.

 Drilling to discover and expand higher grade targets as well as the infill and expansion of the oxide and sulphide resources.

-Project preparation for a future construction decision and full project financing.
+Project preparation for construction and full project financing.

 - NI43-101 Technical Report Feasibility Study – August 2018